Tulip Biosciences

 Mucus contains powerful sugars that tame germs

-Scientists found that sugars attached to the mucin polymers in mucus can actively suppress harmful microbes, not merely trap them, revealing an underappreciated defensive role for mucus.
+Scientists found that sugars attached to the mucin polymers in mucus can actively suppress harmful microbes, not merely trap them, revealing an underappreciated defensive role for mucus and related biomaterials.

 Washington Post